 There are obviously many factors that come into play when bidding a job in this business.
 At the core of it all is the amount of time, with respect to the number of crew, it will take to complete a job in an efficient and safe manner.
-Our standard rate is $275/hr with a crew of three but we usually double up our crew to six whenever possible as it cuts our time spent in half while keeping the overall price of the job the same.
-Time-sensitive and emergency requests receive expedited service but we charge twice as much due to their tendency to bump other jobs back in the schedule and increase our overhead in transportation expenses.
+Our standard rate is $300/hr with a crew of three but we usually double up our crew to six whenever possible as it cuts our time spent in half while keeping the overall price of the job the same.
+Time-sensitive and emergency requests receive expedited service but we charge more (1.75 times as much for priority, 2.25 times as much for emergency) due to their tendency to bump other jobs back in the schedule and increase our overhead in transportation expenses.

 The factors listed below and more help us determine the type of equipment and techniques needed for any given job.
 If you would like to know more about our techniques visit our techniques page.
 We are always looking for ways to improve efficiency and reduce cost, the product of which can be seen in many aspects of the way we organize and conduct a job.
 Tree removal bids can be done fairly accurately over the phone when given the trunk's circumference at 54 inches off the ground, it's relative location on the property (ex. front yard), and the type of tree if known.

 In general, there is no overarching law in the State of Washington that requires a permit to contract the removal of a tree from private property.
 However, there are usually strict laws and ordinances that must be adhered to in each individual city.
 It is always a good idea to check with your city and make sure there are no problems with whatever work you might want done.
 If you fail acquire the proper permits, taking down a problem tree can result in a hefty fine.
 There are certain public right-of-way trees where a permit is always required.